devnoname120/pydis/README.md

                                                     >
 - [hiredis](https://pypi.org/project/hiredis/)

-  > Python extension that wraps protocol parsing code in hiredis.
+  > Python wrapper that calls hiredis which is written and C and performs all the parsing.

 ## Discussion
 - Hacker News